 Bilateral relations Switzerland–Iran

+However, the reintroduction of secondary sanctions against Iran by the United States poses challenges for the Swiss export sector.
+In particular, the Swiss banking and finance sector is cautious about doing business with Iran.
+In 2019 trade between the two countries amounted to CHF 350 million.
 Switzerland implements the UN sanctions that are binding under international law.
-On a case-by-case basis, Switzerland may also autonomously apply unilateral sanctions imposed by its main trading partners, i.e. the EU.
+On a case-by-case basis, Switzerland may also autonomously apply unilateral sanctions imposed by its main trading partners, including the EU.

-The two countries have regular cultural exchanges.
-Several Swiss museums have hosted important exhibitions on loan from Iran.
+The two countries maintain regular cultural exchanges.
+Several Swiss museums have received important works on loan from Iranian collections.

 Swiss nationals in Iran